-Richard J. Lampen, J. Bryant Kirkland III, Marc N. Bell and Ronald J. Bernstein upon a change of control, such named executive officers would receive pursuant to their employment agreements the same severance benefits described in the section titled "Payments Made Upon Termination" and "Payments Made Upon Involuntary Termination of Employment Without Cause or for Good Reason, Death or Disability," above.
+Richard J. Lampen, J. Bryant Kirkland III, Marc N. Bell and Ronald J. Bernstein

+While their respective employment agreements do not contain any change of control provisions, in the event of the termination of Messrs.
+Lampen, Kirkland, Bell and Bernstein by the Company without cause or by the named executive officer for good reason upon a change of control, such named executive officers would receive pursuant to their employment agreements the same severance benefits described in the section titled "Payments Made Upon Termination" and "Payments Made Upon Involuntary Termination of Employment Without Cause or for Good Reason, Death or Disability," above.